Logo Voyage

 Counting in "hundreds" is unheard of for numbers larger than 1 000.
 This is also true for years.
 Instead of "nineteen hundred fifty three" a Spanish speaker would say "mil novecientos cincuenta y tres".

-Keep in mind that opposite to English, "," is used as a decimal point when writing numbers in Spanish, while "." is used to separate groups of thousands.
-This means that the number written 1,000,000.5 in English will be written 1.000.000,5 in Spanish.
+Opposite to English, a comma "," is used as a decimal point when writing numbers in Spanish, while a period "." is used to separate groups of thousands.
+This means that the number written 1,000,000.5 in English will usually be written 1.000.000,5 in Spanish (though you may see 1,000,000.5 in Mexico or the U.S.)

 0